davish/davi.sh/src/content/blog/2026/02/markov-ideas.md

 > much lower; in fact, I would even dare to say that you might want to prefer flexible
 > syntax, so that you will be able to optimize for token cost.

-I think Edoardo presents a bit of a strawman.
+I think Edoardo presents a bit of a straw man.
 Writing a lexer, parser and interpreter might be cheaper with LLMs, but _maintaining_ that stack is still a nonzero amount of effort that relying on a host language with good DSL support can obviate.